-Many of you girls ask how I came to live in Rome for these last three years.
+Many of you girls have asked how I came to live in Rome for three years.
 Here is a little background:

-Growing up in a small town in Northern California, traveling abroad was a far away dream.
-Even in college, the idea of studying abroad seemed impossible and unrealistic.
-I was working full time in order to put myself through college, so if I were to study abroad, how would I begin to pay for it being that I would need to take time off work, never mind manage to pay for it.
+Growing up in a small town in Northern California, the idea of traveling abroad was a far away dream.
+Even in college, studying abroad seemed impossible and unrealistic.
+I was working full time in order to put myself through school, so I had no idea how I would be able to take time off work, never mind manage to pay for it.

-It wasn’t until I was in my first class of my Sophomore year at University of San Diego when a speaker came in to talk about study abroad programs.
-Knowing I was the most unlikely candidate, I half listened, day-dreaming if anything.
+Fast forward to the first class of my sophomore year at the University of San Diego when a speaker came in to talk about study abroad programs.
+Knowing I was the most unlikely candidate, I half listened, day-dreaming about something totally unrelated.
 While scanning the handout, a three-week program in Rome caught my eye.
 I wasn’t going to hold my breath but I thought I would ask my manager if taking a three week leave from my job was anywhere near a possibility.

-To my surprise, he said yes, but I needed to ask my District Manager.
+To my surprise, he said yes but told me that I needed to ask my District Manager.
 My District Manager also said yes and sent me to HR to confirm.
-When I asked our HR manager and she said, “If it’s okay with your manager and district manager, it’s okay with us!”
-A three week study abroad trip to Rome was becoming even more of a reality.
-I seriously wanted to pinch myself.
+When I asked our HR manager, she said, “If it’s okay with your manager and district manager, it’s okay with us!”
+Suddenly a three week study abroad trip to Rome was becoming even more of a reality; I seriously wanted to pinch myself.

-A few months later, I was off to Rome for three weeks with a handful of students and professors from my University.
+A few months later, I was off to Rome for three weeks with a handful of students and professors from my university.
 It was on this trip when I met my now-husband, Luca.
-For the story of how we met, click here and here.
+For the story of how we met, click here.

-Now that I’ve had years of experience as an American living in Rome with a native Italian, here are my top local and tourist recommendations for your visit:
+Now that I’ve had years of experience as an American living in Rome with a native Italian, I put together my top local and tourist recommendations for your visit:

 P.S.
-This is the list I sent out to my wedding guests when they came in town so there is a bit of extra info.
-Hope it helps and hope you enjoy your visit to Rome! ?
+This is the list I sent out to my wedding guests when they came to town, so there is a bit of extra info.
+I hope this helps and I hope you enjoy your visit to Rome!

 RECOMMENDED PLACES TO EAT